-"Toy Soldiers Unite" is the official club website/club name for the Army of Toy Soldiers, the fan club of the latenote not dead, just retired great Doctor Steel.
-The Army mimics fascist uniforms, flags and propaganda to satirize armies that seek to crush free will and freedom of expression - all in the name of fun.
+"This army prepares not for destruction, but for creation.
+This army trains not with weapons, but with imagination.
+We are engaged not in a war of fear but in a war against fear.
+And together, we can fan the burning flames of passion, talent, vision and creativity in a cold world.""Toy Soldiers Unite" is the official club website/club name for the Army of Toy Soldiers, the fan club of the latenote great Doctor Steel.
+The Army satirically mimics fascist uniforms, flags and propaganda to satirize armies that seek to crush free will and freedom of expression - the opposite of TSU's intent - all in the name of fun.
 Although Dr. Steel was apparently forced into retirement, the Toy Soldiers continue to march forth, carrying on his work and spreading the ideals of making fun one's first priority, discovering one's creative potential and building a Utopian Playland.Not to be confused with the movie Toy Soldiers, or the video game Toy Soldiers.Their digital bunker is here.
 Sign up and help them make over the world into a Utopian Playland!

 Tropes they display:

 - BattleCry: Originally, the Toy Soldier rallying cry was simply a chant of "Dr. Steel!
 Dr. Steel!"
 Since Steel's retirement, "Toy Soldiers Unite!" is often used in its place.